tissue-manuscript/epigenetics-of-tissue-gene-expression/Readme.md

 README.md

-Integrative analysis of transcriptome and epigenome across rat tissues and in response to exercise training
+Molecular adaptations in response to exercise training are associated with tissue-specific transcriptomic and epigenomic signatures

 Differential gene expression, chromatin accessibility, and methylation pipelines and codes for PLIER analysis used in the study.